Maternity research

 Aim: To assess maternal glucose metabolism in women with previous weight loss surgery, and investigate its association with fetal growth and neonatal body fat distribution of the offspring.

-Recruitment: Pregnant women between 12+0 -14+0 gestation, with a history of bariatric surgery, e.g. gastric bypass, gastric sleeve OR with a BMI >35.
+Recruitment: Pregnant women between 12+0 and 14+0 weeks’ gestation with a history of bariatric surgery, such as gastric bypass or gastric sleeve, or with a BMI greater than 35.

 The Generation Study

-Aim: Genetic screening of newborns for over 200 conditions shortly following childbirth.
-Pseudonymised data would also be collected as part of this study which may help researchers develop new treatments for rare conditions.
+Aim: Genetic screening of newborns for more than 200 conditions shortly after childbirth.
+Pseudonymised data will also be collected as part of this study, which may help researchers develop new treatments for rare conditions.

-Recruitment: Pregnant women between over 16 years old, having a single pregnancy (no twins or triplets).
+Recruitment: Pregnant women aged over 16 who are having a single pregnancy, with no twins or triplets.

 PROTECT